wangerekaharun/StreamReactions/README.md

 <item name="streamUiUserReactionsBackgroundColor">@color/purple_200</item>
 ```

-From the above attributes you can see you can see you can be able to change:
+From the above attributes you can see you can be able to change:

 - Color
 - Text Size